How to Fill a Vape Cartridge: Complete Guide (2026)

 • Check volume markings — fill to about 0.9ml for a 1ml cartridge

-Why 0.9ml and not 1ml?
-You need to leave an air gap at the top (explained below).
+Why 0.9ml and not 1.0ml?
+You need to leave an air gap at the top of the cartridge — more on that in Step 5.

 Step 3: Open the Cartridge